Tuning App

 Learning to read musical notation opens up a whole world of music for the learning.
 Students young and old have different approaches to learning.
 Here’s a few apps/games that you could improve your fluency at note reading.

-Name that note- a free online flash card game.
+Name that note - a free online flash card game.
 Options to choose your clef e.g. treble or bass clef.

 NoteRush - a simple game with various options including football and space for iOS or Android.

+Rhythmic Village - This purely focuses on the rhythm/note lengths rather than pitch.
 The introduction to each task uses American terminology e.g. quarter notes for crochets etc. However, I think it appropriate and supportive if the basics have been covered in the lesson or by a knowledgeable adult at home.

 Jungle Music - In the setting you can change from Do Re Me to note letters.
 The free element of the app may be a bit limited, but I like the way you hear the pitch of note as you select the correct note name.